skipperq93/cyberkit/Introduction.md

 If your patch does not require test cases (or test cases are not possible), remove this line and explain why you didn’t write tests.
 Otherwise all changes require test cases which should be mentioned in the commit message.

-## WebKit’s Build System
+## CyberKit’s Build System

-Apple’s macOS, iOS, watchOS, and tvOS ports use Xcode and the rest use [CMake](https://en.wikipedia.org/wiki/CMake) to build WebKit.
+Apple’s macOS, iOS, watchOS, and tvOS ports use Xcode and the rest use [CMake](https://en.wikipedia.org/wiki/CMake) to build CyberKit.
 There is an ongoing effort to make Apple's ports also use CMake.

 In order to reduce the compilation time, which used to take 40+ minutes on the fully loaded 2018 15“ MacBook Pro, we bundle up multiple C++ translation units (.cpp files) and compile them as a single translation unit.
 We call this mechanism *Unified Sources* or *Unified Builds*.

-Unified sources are generated under `WebKitBuild/X/DerivedSources` where X is the name of build configuration such as `Debug` and `Release-iphonesimulator`.
+Unified sources are generated under `CyberKitBuild/X/DerivedSources` where X is the name of build configuration such as `Debug` and `Release-iphonesimulator`.
-For example, `WebKitBuild/Debug/DerivedSources/WebCore/unified-sources/UnifiedSource116.cpp` may look like this:
+For example, `CyberKitBuild/Debug/DerivedSources/CyberCore/unified-sources/UnifiedSource116.cpp` may look like this:

 ```cpp
 #include "dom/Document.cpp"